AdaCore/spark2014/docs/ug/index.rst

 SPARK 2014 Toolset User's Guide
 ===============================

+..
+Copyright notice for latex is in gfdl.tex.
+It is included specifically before the table of contents in LaTeX output (see conf.py), to avoid having it appear after the TOC in the generated PDF.

+.. only:: html

    Copyright (C) 2011-2013, AdaCore and Altran UK Ltd

    Permission is granted to copy, distribute and/or modify this document